 Attendance laws require students to be in school all day or to have a legitimate excuse for their absence.
-Penalties for unexcused absences can range from detention to a referral to court and/or revocation of the student's driver's license.
 Persistent absenteeism and/or tardiness may also result in students being returned to their member school district.

 • Unauthorized use of school or private property